slothAD/KindredCommands/README.md

   - Sets the chain transition time for nearby spawn chains to now to force them to respawn if they can.
 Handy for growing plants without adding time.
 - `.cleancontainerlessshards`
   - Will clean up the map of any shards that are not in a proper container, including map icon.
 Clean up command for owners running old mods on post-hotfix game.
+- `everyonedaywwalker`
+  - Will give everyone sun invuln upon logging in.
+Useful for testing or events.
+  - Shortcut: *.ed*
+- `.globalbatvision`
+  - Will toggle bat vision for all players on the server, allowing all players to still see entities while in bat form.
+Leave disabled for normal bat behavior, and use .boost bv for individual enabling.
+  - Shortcut: *.gbv*

 ## Player Accessible Commands:
 - `.afk`